rjleveque/2016-ros-amath/slides.md

 ---

-"an article about computational result is advertising, not scholarship.
+"An article about computational result is advertising, not scholarship.
 The actual scholarship is the full software environment, code and data, that produced the result."

 <a href="http://biostatistics.oxfordjournals.org/content/11/3/385.long">Buckheit and Donoho (1995) </a>